kairos-loan/typescript-sol-recruitement-test/README.md

 # Kairos-loan recruitement test for fullstack blockchain engineer

+Fork this repo and implement following instructions.
+Send your repo link when you are finished.

 Show your knowledge of best practices along the way.

 Make an api in typescript.
 It has an endpoint `/nft-sig` that accepts http POST requests. (return 400 on user errors, 500 en internal server errors, 200 if works ok)